vmpyre/solana-handbook/docs/handbook/chapter1/infrastructure.md

 Node is a term from graph theory or distributed systems; it is a single participant in a network.
 The nodes communicate with each other according to the protocol and in a [peer-to-peer](https://en.wikipedia.org/wiki/Peer-to-peer) manner forming the whole blockchain network.
 Different kinds of nodes serve different purpose, for example:

-- validator nodes secure the network
+- **Validator nodes** secure the network by proposing new blocks and voting on the validity of new blocks
-- RPC (Remote Procedure Call) nodes query the network and post new transactions
+- **RPC (Remote Procedure Call) nodes** do not participate in voting, they query the network and post new transactions

-!!! note
+## Validator clients

-    Functions of different nodes may overlap.
+TODO

 ## Protocol